 Also, this can be a bit tricky to use, due to lots of compatibility issues.
 If you want to connect this to your phone with a cable, you will need an HDMI adapter.
-For iPhones you need a lightning to HDMI adapter, and for Androids you’ll need a USB C/Micro USB to HDMI adapter.
+For iPhones, you need a lightning to HDMI adapter, and for Androids, you’ll need a USB C/Micro USB to HDMI adapter.
 None of those are included in the purchase of the projector.

-But, at least you don’t have to worry about setting up the Meer portable projector, since it comes with detachable tripod legs.
+But, at least you don’t have to worry about setting up the Meer portable projector since it comes with detachable tripod legs.
 Secure them in place to use the projector however you want, and take them off if you want to pack the Meer to carry it places.
 Just keep in mind that this is a bit bulky due to the egg shape, and it’s definitely not the most portable option out of the bunch.

 The Akaso mini projector is one of my favorite mid-range options.
-This mini projector has built-in Android system, so it’s a very versatile pico projector with all sorts of different features.
+This mini projector has a built-in Android system, so it’s a very versatile pico projector with all sorts of different features.
 You can download apps onto it and use the device without connecting it to anything else.